How to select your international health insurance?

 This will make the difference for some expatriates.
 And especially if you are back with pre existing conditions.
 Or if you have been injured during your expatriation.
 For example : car accident.

 Take time to read all the documentation of your international health insurance!

-International private medical insurance or Top-Up plan.
-La Caisse des Français de l’Etranger (CFE) is the link with the French Social Security for French expats (or eligible persons).
-If you opt for a 100% private medical insurance, rules and conditions are defined by the Insurer you susbcribe to.
+International private health insurance or Top-Up plan to CFE?
+La Caisse des Français de l’Etranger (CFE) is a link between the expatriate and the French Social Security.
+Or for eligible expats.
+If you opt for a 100% international private health insurance, rules and conditions are defined by the Insurer you susbcribe to.

 Coverage outside the zone of cover